-The rural mission and ministry group has been drawn together to resource and support mission and ministry in this changing and varied rural context in the diocese of Ely.
+The Rural Mission and Ministry Group meets 2 - 3 times a year.
+It is chaired by the Archdeacon of Huntingdon and Wisbech.
+It has been drawn together to resource and support mission and ministry in this changing and varied rural context in the diocese of Ely.
 A key part of that brief is to tell the stories of the worshipping communities of the villages.
 We believe that there is both faithfulness and creativity to celebrate, as well as good practice and ideas to share.

 There are a number of excellent sources of ideas and resources for the rural church, and part of the Rural Mission and Ministry Group's brief is to raise awareness of these.
 Providers of resources include: